Configuration Spaces of Manifolds with Boundary: A model for SFM M

 \begin{proof}[Proof of Proposition~\ref{prop:locvanishing2}] We will first consider the universal MC element $z_u+Z_u$ from~\cite{KhoroshkinWillwacher2017} (see Proposition~\ref{prop:fromzu}; the piece $z_u$ may in fact be evaluated by using Theorem \ref{thm:KW}, but we shall not need to use it here.)
 As has been shown in Proposition~\ref{prop.kgc-z-0}, we have that

-By the same reflection argument as in the elementary proof of Corollary \ref{cor:locvanishing1} we see that any odd-loop-order graph must have a coefficient divisible by the Euler class (of degree $n-1$).
+By the same reflection argument as in the elementary proof of Corollary \ref{cor:locvanishing1}, we see that any odd-loop-order graph must have a coefficient divisible by the Euler class, which is of degree $n-1$.
 In particular, pulling back via $H(BSO(n-1))\to \Omega(B)$, by degree counting we see that the 1-loop graphs do not contribute to the MC element except possibly for the 1-loop graph in $\GC_{n-1}$ with one vertex, which corresponds to the term $z^{\partial}_1$ above.

-By the degree bounds \eqref{equ:GCdegbds} we however find that higher loop classes can also not contribute non-trivially, using that $n\geq 4$, and hence $n-1\geq 3$.
-This shows that the loop order zero piece $0+z^{\partial}_0$ is deformable in at most one direction (namely $z^{\partial}_1$).
+By the degree bounds \eqref{equ:GCdegbds}, however, we find that higher loop classes can also not contribute non-trivially, using that $n-1\geq 3$.
+This shows that the loop order zero piece $0+z^{\partial}_0$ is deformable in at most one direction, namely $z^{\partial}_1$.
 One then shows by an explicit integral computation (which we leave to the reader) that the pieces $z^{\partial}_0$ and $z^{\partial}_1$ indeed occur with the weights shown. \end{proof}

-We can now mimick the constructions of Sections~\ref{sec:model-fiberwiseLD} and~\ref{sec:localMC1} and build models of the fiberwise Swiss Cheese operad $(\FM_m^M,\SFM_m^M)$.
-To this end we consider the collection of CDGAs $A_\p \otimes \SGra_n$, fitting into a commutative diagram \beq{equ:AAddiag}
+We can now mimic the constructions of Sections~\ref{sec:model-fiberwiseLD} and~\ref{sec:localMC1} and build models of the fiberwise Swiss Cheese operad $(\FM_m^M,\SFM_m^M)$.
+To this end we consider models $A$ and $A_\p$ for $M$ and $\partial M$, fitting into a commutative diagram: \beq{equ:AAddiag}